 Being proud of yourself isn’t something everyone gets to feel in their lifetime, but many would argue it’s the most amazing accomplishment.
 Another topic to ask Megan about when you sit in her chair again.
 She might resist talking about herself at first, she’s a bit modest, but once she opens up you won’t believe some of the things this girl has to be proud of.

-Visit Megan’s rates here.
+View Megan’s rates here.

 Visit Megan’s Instagram here.

-Visit the Mayan Theater here, where we shot the photos.
+Check out the Mayan Theater here, where we shot the photos.